jrief/django-websocket-redis/docs/installation.rst

 Replace memcached with Redis
 ----------------------------
-Since Redis has to be added as an additional service into the current infrastructure, at least another service typically required by Django installations, can be safely removed: memcached, which is typically used for caching and session storage.
+Since Redis has to be added as an additional service into the current infrastructure, at least another service, can be safely removed: memcached is required by typical Django installations and is used for caching and session storage.

 Its beyond the scope of this documentation to explain how to set up a caching and/or session store using Redis, but check django-redis-sessions_ and django-redis-cache_ for details.
 Here is a